top of page

 What does a tech editor do?

 Tech editors look at every mark made on your pattern and check for a wide variety things that make your pattern work and look professional.
-They ensure that your patterns are completely error free and your style is consistent for a professional and polished look.
+Invest in your pattern by getting it tech edited.

-Tech editing is one of the most important things you could invest in for a professional pattern library.
-Without someone double checking your work, your pattern is open to a wide variety of mistakes and looking unprofessional.
+Tech editing is one of the most important things you could invest in for a professional pattern pattern.
+Without someone double checking your work, your pattern is open to a wide variety of mistakes, big or small.
 There is a famous saying among tech editors that goes "you cannot check your own work".
-When you have written a pattern, your brain knows what you want and thinks your work is perfect.
-It's nearly impossible to find all mistakes in your own work, which is why it's so important to have a fresh set of eyes on it.
+When you have written a pattern, your brain knows what you want it to look like, so it subconsciously thinks it's perfect and ready to go.
+It's nearly impossible to find all the mistakes in your own work, which is why it's so important to have a second set of eyes.

-It is also important to note that you should have your patterns tech edited before you send it out for testing.
+You are ready for a tech editor after you have written up your pattern and before you send it out for testing.
 Pattern testers are not tech editors!
-I'll go more into this in a future post on the difference between tech editors and pattern testers, and why you need both.
+Learn about the differences between tech editors and pattern testers, and why you need both.

 What patterns should be tech edited?
 Well, all of them really.
 Even the "simple" patterns should be looked at, to ensure your style is consistent with your other patterns and to verify you didn't miss any silly, obvious mistakes.
 It does happen!